Antonboom/testifylint/README.md

 assert.NotEqualValues(t, expTime, actualTime)
 ```

-Equality-based assertions on `time.Time` can be flaky because `time.Time` contains internal state such as
+Equality-based assertions on `time.Time` can be flaky because it contains internal state such as
 [monotonic clock](https://pkg.go.dev/time#hdr-Monotonic_Clocks) readings and location data:

 ```go